Thinking about education your teen at home? Here are 10 powerful reasons to homeschool high school.

 3. Maximizing the gifts God gave to each child:

 We could spend LOTS of time on each child’s gifts and interests.
-7Sisters developed the Career Exploration Bundle for our local homeschoolers and have been using it for decades.
+7Sisters developed the Career Exploration textbook for our local homeschoolers and have been using it for decades.

 4. Ability to invest in character development: